• Skip to primary navigation

 Skeye

-SkEye is the small star gazing application.
+SkEye is a tiny star gazing app for Android.
 It requires your location details to work.
-When you enter your state/district, city, latitude or longitude and tap the “Accept” button, SkEye will display a list of planets, asteroids, stars, etc, and their position in the sky.
+When you enter your state/district, city, latitude, or longitude and tap the “Accept” button, SkEye will display a list of planets, asteroids, stars, etc, and their position in the sky.
 To see the direction and additional details, you must tap on the planet/star name.
-SkEye enables users to see the position of any interstellar object on a date of their choice.
+The SkEye astronomy app enables users to see the position of any interstellar object on a date of their choice.
 It shows the following details of the celestial bodies:

 • Azimuth, FoV, Declination.